ntzm/osm-address-collector/README.md

 ## Settings

-Click the top row with the icons on to open the settings.
+Click the settings icon on to open the settings.

 Settings are saved in browser local storage so they will be the same when you come back to the site.